UEC Student expression of interest

 Would you like to make a real difference to university education for yourself and other students?
 Would you like to gain insight into academic governance at UOW?
 Get involved in the University Education Committee or one of its subcommittees.

-Being on a committee will not only contribute to the development of your university education; you will receive induction and training in the committee process and develop a range of skills as you participate in discussion and negotiation around committee business.
+Being on a committee/working group will not only contribute to the development of your university education; you will receive induction and training in the committee process and develop a range of skills as you participate in discussion and negotiation around committee business.
 These are all valuable skills for life and for future employment.

 University Education Committee (UEC)